vondreii/vondreii-site/src/assets/blog/articles/hostingAHugoAppUsingGithubAndNetlify.md

 #### 4 Jan 2021
-# Hosting a Hugo App Using Github and Netlify
+# Hosting a Hugo Application Using Github and Netlify
 ___

 <!-- ----------- Intro ----------- -->